Google Lens vs Vuforia

 Who each tool serves best — and when to pick the other one.

-- You want to translate text in real-time using your camera.
+- You want to identify objects or translate text quickly using your smartphone camera

-- Your team requires advanced object recognition capabilities.
+- Your team requires robust environment tracking combined with image and object recognition capabilities.

-- You need a budget-friendly AR solution for small projects.
+- You need a free or low-cost AR solution for casual or small-scale projects.

 A canonical comparison across capabilities common to this category.
 Vendor-specific extras appear below in "Highlighted Features".